Cheapest Pennsylvania General Liability Insurance Companies

 CHEAPEST GENERAL LIABILITY INSURANCE IN PENNSYLVANIA DOESN'T MEAN BEST FIT

 Saving on premiums makes sense until you need to file a claim.
-An Allentown contractor might pay $200 less yearly for basic coverage, but face a $200,000 gap when a defect claim hits $1.2 million.
+An Allentown contractor might pay $200 less per year for basic coverage, but have a $200,000 gap when a defect claim hits $1.2 million.
 Pennsylvania restaurants risk similar exposure: one slip-and-fall or liquor liability lawsuit can erase years of savings if your insurer delays payments or excludes critical coverage.

 Price matters, but so does what you're actually buying.
 Our guide to the best general liability insurance providers in Pennsylvania compares quality and service beyond just rates.